 Thomas Herron works on the early modern poet Edmund Spenser and Irish plantation, including connections to Sir Walter Raleigh and Thomas Harriot.
 He also writes on Shakespeare.
 He has a strong interest in medieval and early modern Irish history, archaeology, and culture.
 His teaching experience and interests include Spenser, Shakespeare, Milton, Sir Philip Sidney, James Joyce, Irish literature, composition, creative writing (poetry) and general literature surveys.
 He has co-edited two multidisciplinary books on Ireland in the Renaissance and co-curated an exhibit at the Folger Shakespeare Library on "Nobility and Newcomers in Renaissance Ireland" (Spring 2013).
-He is the editor of the multidisciplinary journal Explorations in Renaissance Culture.
+He is the former editor of the multidisciplinary journal Explorations in Renaissance Culture.

 B.A.
 Carleton College, MN

 Irish Studies and Archaeology

 Spenser and Shakespeare